Skip to content

 The Charter of Bernardston aka celebrating Charter Day- Mr. Local History Archive #mrlocalhistory #BTCharterday

-A recreation of the official Charter of Bernardston, singed by Provincial Governor of New Jersey, Francis Bernard and authorized by King George II, on May 24, 1760.
+A recreation of the official Charter of Bernardston, signed by Provincial Governor of New Jersey, Francis Bernard, and authorized by King George II, on May 24, 1760.
 Source: Brooks Betz

-These charters were distinct in that they were commercial enterprises established under authority of the crown.
-Proprietary governors had legal responsibilities over the colony as well as responsibilities to shareholders to ensure the security of their investments as the proprietors were, for the most part, like absentee landlords.
+These charters were distinct in that they were commercial enterprises established under the authority of the crown.
+Proprietary governors had legal responsibilities over the colony as well as responsibilities to shareholders to ensure the security of their investments, as the proprietors were, for the most part, like absentee landlords.

 Charter of Bernardston Transcript